joshhornby/joshhornby.github.io/_posts/2025-10-22-judgement.md

 But for that to be true, you need to actively reflect on your experiences.
 Without reflection, experiences are just a series of events that happen without deeper understanding.

-I'm trying two things to improve my judgement, the first is keeping a decision log.
-After major choices, write down the reasoning and expected outcomes.
-Revisit these decisions later and compare the outcomes vs assumptions.
+I'm trying two things to improve my judgement.
+The first is keeping a decision log.
+After a major choice, I write down the reasoning and the expected outcome, then revisit it later to compare what happened against what I assumed.

 The second is to teach others.
 Explaining your reasoning to someone else forces you to clarify your own thinking.
 It also exposes gaps in your understanding.